 In a recent letter, OSFI has compiled the feedback it received to its Discussion Paper, which highlights a reoccurring theme – that regulatory standards are key to managing climate related risks.

 In an overarching summary, OSFI found that the majority of respondents said that they were in the early stages of assessing and quantifying climate-related risks.
 However, despite being in the early stages, there was a consensus that “any new OSFI climate-related guidance be principles-based and aligned with global standards where they exist”.

 Summary of feedback

-OSFI summarized the feedback in the following categories:
+OSFI summarised the feedback in the following categories:

 - It was agreed that climate-related risks are drivers of both financial and non-financial risks.

-- The standardization of taxonomy, measurement methodologies and metrics across industry would improve the definition and management of such risks.
+- The standardisation of taxonomy, measurement methodologies and metrics across industry would improve the definition and management of such risks.